akroshko/python-sample-code/README.md

 The `db_solver.py`, `db_watcher.py`, and `db_defaults.py` file are
 part of code to run multiple numerical solvers in parallel at once and keep the results updated in a PostgreSQL database.
-Having the data on performance of numerical methods in the PostgreSQL database allowed me to perform both exploratory and final data analysis that would have been extremely in other tools.
+Having the data on performance of numerical methods in a PostgreSQL database allowed me to perform both exploratory and final data analysis that would have been extremely difficult with other tools.

 These files do not currently have a test suite demonstrating their operation.